 Here are a few tips for maintaining the grandparent-grandchild relationship from a distance:

-Get a family cell phone plan so calls between grandparents and grandchildren are “free,” and conversations don’t have to be cut short due to worries about the bill.
+- Cell Phones Get a family cell phone plan so calls between grandparents and grandchildren are “free,” and conversations don’t have to be cut short due to worries about the bill.
 Set aside time to talk on the phone every few days.
 Or, make it a nightly ritual for the kids to talk to their grandparents before they go to bed.
 Children take comfort in knowing that their grandparents are just a phone call away.
 And children and grandparents can develop very close and meaningful relationships by talking on a regular basis.

 - Photo Albums In the same way that grandparents crave seeing pictures of their growing grandchildren, grandchildren crave seeing pictures of their grandparents.
 Making photo albums with recent and/or old pictures (and captions) can be a fun project for grandparents and a perfect gift for grandchildren.
 Children love to see pictures of their grandparents going about the business of their day-to-day life—cooking in the kitchen, weeding in the garden, working at the office, reading a book.
 Photographs give children a necessary visual of their grandparents doing the things they do.

-When families get together, however irregularly, it’s a good idea for grandparents to spend one-on-one time with the grandchildren.
+- One-on-One Time When families get together, however irregularly, it’s a good idea for grandparents to spend one-on-one time with the grandchildren.
 It’s easy for children to get lost in the commotion when families get together, or for children to spend time playing with their cousins.
 But time should be arranged for the children to read alone with grandma, or go for a walk alone with grandpa.
 These intimate interactions between grandparents and grandchildren create lasting memories and sustain children (and grandparents) during the time they are apart.